Monday, January 25, 2016

 Pay-Off in Blood (Brett Halliday,1962)

 Blackmail goes wrong as the victim is murdered shortly after the money handover.
 What makes this short little pulp unusual and memorable is that none of the protagonists seems much interested in the blackmailing aspect of the crime at all.
-Our gumshoe hero, his side-kick friend and cops just want to find out who the killer is.
+Our gumshoe hero, his sidekick friend and the cops just want to find out who the killer is.

 4/5